nickrobson/drac/README.md

 |                              | Private Use    | |

 This means modifications:
-* must be open source
+* must be open source (Source Code is publically available)
-* must include the same LICENSE
+* must include the same LICENSE (use AGPL v3)
-* must provide access to anyone using the software via network
+* must provide full software access (including Source Code) to anyone using the software via network
 * must explicitly state changes between the modification and the original software

 Please see the provided LICENSE file for more information.